Policies and procedures

 Who may be selected: Any student who completes a FAFSA may be chosen for verification.

-Student financial assistance will verify all mandatory items identified by ED.
+Student financial services will verify all mandatory items identified by ED.
 This could include household size; the number of family members in college; number of exemptions; adjusted gross income; taxes paid; untaxed income; untaxed IRS distributions; education credits; IRA deductions; tax exempt interest; and child support paid.
 In addition, some students will be required to verify high school/GED completion status as well as complete a Statement of Educational Purpose.
 Our office can also verify discretionary items if we deem necessary.

 Timeline and deadlines: